 Interest rate risk is the risk that fixed rate instruments will decline in value because of changes in market interest rates.
 When market interest rates rise, the market value of such instruments generally will fall.
 Longer-term fixed rate instruments are generally more sensitive to interest rate changes.
 Moreover, an increase in interest rates (as we have experienced in recent periods) could negatively affect financial markets generally, increase market volatility and reduce the value and liquidity of Credit Investments in which we may invest.
-Because the values of lower-rated and comparable unrated fixed rate instruments are more affected both by credit risk and interest rate risk, the price movements of such lower grade instruments in response to changes in interest rates typically have not been highly correlated to the fluctuations of the prices of investment grade quality instruments in response to changes in market interest rates.
+Because the values of lower-rated and comparable unrated fixed rate instruments are more affected both by credit risk and interest rate risk, the price movements of such lower grade instruments in response to changes in interest rates trates trates.